 I’m sure all vegans have experienced the (well-meaning) advice from family and so-called ‘experts’ on the subject of veganism but throw vegan pregnancy into the mix, and suddenly it becomes about moral choices.
 If you are looking for a vegan baby formula that is easily available too.

 It seems veganism is ok when it’s about ourselves, but can be questioned when we’re dealing with an unborn child.
 The idea that we are omnivorous and therefore a vegan diet cannot be safe in pregnancy is a widely held view.

 Personally, my experience with being vegan during pregnancy is that it was completely normal.
 I had no morning sickness, no cravings, no complications, and no deficiencies and delivered both my children safely at home.

 For both pregnancies, I did take a pregnancy multivitamin and the recommended folic acid.

 I did say to myself when I first became pregnant that if I craved something in pregnancy, then I would eat it.
 Fortunately, I didn’t have any cravings.

-Writing this article got me wondering if my experience was an isolated one, or if in fact many vegan women experience completely problem free pregnancies like I did.
+Writing this article got me wondering if my experience was an isolated one, or if in fact, many vegan women experience completely problem-free pregnancies as I did.
 I spoke to seven women who had been vegan through pregnancy (sometimes multiple pregnancies), and here is what they told me: